 What Every Story Needs

-Nguyen says a good story has three things, and if it’s missing even one of them, it won’t be compelling for the audience.
+Nguyen says there are three elements of a great story, and if it’s missing even one of them, it won’t be compelling for the audience.
 Whether you’re working on marketing content or making a presentation to the C-suite, include these three elements to tell stories people remember.

 - A villain: “Every good story has a villain,” Nguyen says.
 The villain is what makes the story important and shows what’s at stake.
 A villain can be a problem, a person or character or a timeline, for example.
 Nguyen says that for most of his clients, the villain is simply “seeking a solution.”